Can contractors and freelancers get Help-to-Buy mortgages? The simple answer is: YES!

 Regardless, you must repay the government’s equity loan in full after 25 years.
 Or when you sell your home, whichever comes first.

 Now, here’s where the government has been a little cute.
 If you sell your home before you’ve repaid the Equity Loan, you don’t pay 20% on what you borrowed.
-You will pay back the market value of the loan and not the precise amount you borrowed.
+You will pay back the market value of the home, not the initial mortgage loan.